camara94/object-localization-tensorflow/README.md

 * Create synthetic data for model training
 * Create custom metrics and callbacks in Keras
 * Create and train a multi output neural network to perform object localization

+## Project-based Course Overview

+### Welcome!

+Welcome to **Object Localization with TensorFlow**.
+This is a project-based course which should take less than 2 hours to finish.
+Before diving into the project, please take a look at the course objectives and structure: